 When Chester (Chet) and Lillian Skodinski, and Emil and Genevive Praslowicz purchased the business from John Rundhamer on January 1, 1946 it consisted of a tavern and a physician's office on the street level with the upper level becoming a home for the two families.
 No one knew what a landmark building this building would become.

 In 1947, a Quonset-type addition was added to the main structure to house the bowling lanes and a 50 foot bar.
-In 1950, a 60 x 90 foot portable dance floor was designed to fit over the lanes to accommodate weddings and banquets.
+In 1950, a 60 x 90 foot portable dance floor was designed to fit over the lanes to accomodate weddings and banquets.

 Dr. O.E.
 Damp moved his office to a new location in 1963, and it was at that time a restaurant was added.
 After the purchase of their first broaster, Chet & Emil's quickly became famous for their broasted Chicken.

 In 1979, after a fire destroyed the grocery store next door, Chet & Emil purchased the vacant lot and expanded the restaurant with an addition ballroom/banquet facility.
 This change was followed by another with Chet, Lillian, Emil & Gen moving out of the upstairs living quarters and their son Doug, his wife, Barbara and their four children moving in.

 In 1981, the business was purchased by Emil's son and his wife, Doug & Barbara Praslowicz, and a friend Ed Resch.
 Doug, Barb, and Ed have been running the business ever since then.

 In expanding their business, they built a 12 unit motel adjacent to the bar/restaurant in 1990.
 In 1996, they had the retaurant, kitchen, ballroom, and lanes remodeled.
 In 2010, the four bowling lanes were resurfaced with a synthetic material.